 Often times when our office is contacted about a problem, control measures have already been taken and failed.
 This contributes to the overuse of pesticides and can be harmful to beneficial insects and the environment.
 In fact, according to an EPA 2017 report, U.S. pesticide sales totaled nearly $9 billion in 2012.

-So, by utilizing this free service, residents can help reduce pesticide use in the landscape, encourage beneficial insect populations, and learn other pest management strategies.
+So, by utilizing this free service, you can help reduce pesticide use in the landscape, encourage beneficial insect populations, and learn other pest management strategies.

 Plant Clinic Dates

-Plant clinic times are from 9:00 a.m. to 12:00 p.m. (unless otherwise noted) on the dates listed below, excluding holidays.
+Plant clinics times are different depending on location and exclude holidays.
 Please check with our office for any date changes if the plant clinic falls on a holiday week.